World Health Organization says COVID-19 outbreak a pandemic | CBC News

 "There have to be very strong efforts made to suppress infection," Ryan said, noting that it would — at a minimum — slow the spread and ease the burden on health systems.

-Expanding clusters of the new coronavirus continued to upended daily life, in places like an increasingly locked-down Italy, which counted more than 12,400 infections and recorded 827 deaths.
+Expanding clusters of the new coronavirus continued to upended daily life, in places like an increasingly locked-down Italy.

 "Right now, the epicentre — the new China — is Europe," said Robert Redfield, the head of the U.S. Centers for Disease Control and Prevention.